LSEG-API-Samples/Example.DataLibrary.Python.RequestsComparison/Article.md

 ### Data Library - Content Layer

+That brings us to other Layer that the library provides for developers, the Content Layer.
 The Content layer refers to logical market data objects, representing financial items like level 1 market data prices and quotes, News, Historical Pricing, Bond Analytics, Environmental & Social Governance (ESG)  and so on.
 These objects are built on top of the Delivery layer and provide value-add capabilities to manage and access the content within the interface.

 The Content Layer lets developer choose to get returns data in JSON structured messages or user-friendly Pandas DataFrame for Python based on their requirements.